 Essentially, an Internet connected Blu Ray player allows you to do many of the things that you would do on your computer.
-However, you now get to do them on your TV, which hopefully is one of the Top Rated LCD TVs on the market, and this is kind of cool!
+However, you now get to do them on your TV and this is kind of cool!

 What Does WiFi Ready Blu Ray Player Mean: Conclusion